gmickel/CalSync/README.md

 * What do you want the copied event to be called?

 **Note a Sync is only one-way** if you want to sync two ways you will need two syncs (you can just add another by running `CalSync add` again)

+You can set up a Sync between any two calendars that have been added to your Apple Calendar app.
+When you run the `CalSync add` command it will list your available calendars and ask you which one you want to pull from and push to.
 ### Run
 `CalSync run` will run all configured syncs, if you've just installed CalSync you won't have any so you'll need to configure some using `CalSync add`